dwipaalfarisi/cashier-python-project/readme.md

 - `check_product_list(self, df: pd.DataFrame) -> bool`: This method takes a dataframe containing transaction data as input and checks whether the dataframe is empty.
 It does this by using the df.item_name.notnull().any() method to check if the item_name column of the dataframe contains any non-null values.
 If the item_name column contains any non-null values, the check_product_list method returns True, indicating that the transaction data is not empty and contains at least one item.
 If the item_name column contains only null values, the check_product_list method returns False, indicating that the transaction data is empty and does not contain any items.

 - `drop_nulls(self, df: pd.DataFrame) -> pd.DataFrame`: This method takes a dataframe containing transaction data as input and removes all null values from the dataframe.
-The drop_nulls method iterates through the rows and columns of the dataframe, and it removes any rows or columns that contain null values.
-After removing all null values from the dataframe, the drop_nulls method returns the modified dataframe without any null values.
+The `drop_nulls` method uses the `df.dropna()` method to remove all rows or columns from the dataframe that contain null values.
+After removing all null values from the dataframe, the `drop_nulls` method returns the modified dataframe without any null values.
 This modified dataframe can then be used in other methods to perform calculations on the transaction data without having to worry about null values.
-The drop_nulls method is typically used to ensure that calculations are performed accurately and reliably on the transaction data.
+The `drop_nulls` method is typically used to ensure that calculations are performed accurately and reliably on the transaction data.

 - `update_name(self, read_and_write: ReadAndWrite, choice: Choice) -> None`: This method updates the name of an existing item in the transaction.
 It prompts the user for the current product name and the new product name, and then passes these values to the `choice.choice_update_item_name` method to get the user's input.
 It then updates the item's name in the transaction file using the `update_value` method.